fraktalcyber/k8s-security-lab/Lab-notes.md

 Hint: you can get built-in cluster roles with kubectl get clusterrole.
 There's a special role that allows you to admin the cluster.

-Now you've successfully finished the task: **Role-based access control**
+You've now successfully finished the task: **Role-based access control**

 ## Task: Vulnerability scanning